elfrances/actFileTool/README.md

 Filtering out optional metrics is useful to remove unwanted sensor data, such as cadence, heart rate, or power.

 Being able to generate a CSV file allows the file to be processed by an app such as Excel or LibreOffice, to do detailed data analysis and visualization.

+The SHIZ file is the control file used by the FulGaz app for its virtual routes.

 ## Building the tool